lkiesow/leihs-wiki/Deployment.md

 # General prerequisites

 * Server running Debian or Ubuntu (managed node).
 * Acquaintance with [Ansible](https://docs.ansible.com/).
-This includes having installed Ansible (and related stuff) on the control machine and managed node (see: [Intro Installation](https://docs.ansible.com/ansible/intro_installation.html)).
+This includes having installed Ansible (and related stuff) on the control machine and met the requirements on the managed node (see: [Intro Installation](https://docs.ansible.com/ansible/intro_installation.html)).
 * SSH access as *root* from the control machine to the managed node (public/private key-pair setup).

 That should be enough.
 However, if the playbooks don't run through for some reasons, one may take a look at [the possible caveats](https://github.com/leihs/leihs/wiki/Deployment-Caveats).